 As at the time of writing, if you purchase the PRO Plus package, you get access to all 63 Genesis child themes which are provided through StudioPress.
 It's also a Lifetime membership, which means that you get access to all new products which will be released in the future.
 As a bonus, you also got many other products from 3rd-party developers - a great deal, if you're in the business of web design or development using WordPress.

 But we'll speak about all of that later.

 Let's have a look at the following image.

-It is a great graphic showing a summary of the features of and why it's a great foundation for any website.
-If you are actually able to make this product part of your web design process, you've built your business on an excellent foundation.
+It is a great graphic showing a summary of the features and why it's a great foundation for any WordPress installation.
+If you are able to make this product part of your web design process, you've built your business on an excellent foundation.